dhammarstrom/seqwrap-paper/README.md

 ## Introduction

-This repository contains details of the relevant files, data and code needed to replicate the results and figures presented in the [seqwrap](https://github.com/trainome/seqwrap) paper.
+This repository contains details of the relevant files, data and code needed to reproduce the results and figures presented in the [seqwrap](https://github.com/trainome/seqwrap) paper.

 ## Relevant files and folders